About

 Building Power

 Who tells your story?
 At the Lab, we know that impacted people should take the lead in telling their own stories.
-We coach, train and mentor people experiencing homelessness or housing insecurity to become storytellers who advocate for policies and solutions that lead to permanent housing for everyone.
+We coach, train and mentor people experiencing homelessness or housing insecurity to share their story and advocate for policies and solutions that lead to permanent housing for everyone.

 Community